icons

 • Improper Eviction: Another critical area where landlords' rights are limited is in the eviction process.
 Evicting a tenant is a legal process and must be conducted by specific procedures outlined by law.
 Landlords cannot forcibly evict tenants without a court order.

-This includes practices like changing locks, removing tenant's possessions, or cutting off utilities to force a tenant out.
+This includes practices like changing locks, removing tenants' possessions, or cutting off utilities to force a tenant out.
 Each state has its laws governing the eviction process, including valid reasons for eviction and the required notice period.

 • Unlawful Entry: Landlords must respect the privacy of their tenants.
-They are generally required to provide notice (often 24 hours) before entering a rented property, except in emergencies like a fire or significant leak.
+They are generally required to provide notice (often 24 hours) before entering a rented property, except in emergencies like a fire or a significant leak.
 This law prevents landlords from entering a tenant's space arbitrarily or without proper notice.

 Importance of Legal Compliance